-Flash Sequence Action Manual Media Calibration-The printer runs extensive tests to detect and set media type and media length, and then it adjusts the media sensors for optimal performance with the installed media (equivalent ZPL command ~JG).
+Flash Sequence Action Print Darkness (Density) Adjustment-Prints a succession of bar code simulation patterns starting at the minimum darkness (print density/heat) and ending in the printer's maximum darkness in increments of four using the ZPL darkness setting range values.
+Press the Feed button once the pattern is clear and legible.
+Do not continue to increase the darkness setting or bar code line widths may become distorted reducing readability.
+NOTE: The printer driver and applications can override this setting.
+Manual Media Calibration-The printer runs extensive tests to detect and set media type and media length, and then it adjusts the media sensors for optimal performance with the installed media (equivalent ZPL command ~JG).
 Manual calibration is recommended whenever you are using pre- printed media, print on the liner or if the printer will not correctly auto- calibrate.
 A graphical profile of the media sensing will print.
-See Manual Calibration on page 81 for more details and considerations.
+See Manual Calibration on page 94 for more details and considerations t is important to follow the interface connection specifications for each type of connection you plan to use.